eigerco/polka-storage-book/src/storagext-cli/system.md

 ## `wait-for-height`

-The command allows you to wait for the chain to reach a specific block height.
+The command awaits for the chain to reach a specific block height.
 It will exit once the chain has reached the specified height.

 ### Parameters